 - They use common applications that are considered safe (Web browsers, Microsoft Office, Adobe Reader, etc.);

 - The attacks do not leave enough “traces” for the AV solutions to detect a malware signature.
-(The reason why they are called “Zero footprint” or “Non-malware” attacks.)
+(The reason why they are called “Zero footprints” or “Non-malware” attacks.)

 Nevertheless, what can you do?